Heart examination

 Several dog breeds are genetically predisposed to developing certain types of heart disease.
 Here are some of the breeds that are often associated with an increased risk of heart disease:

-• These dogs have a high incidence of mitral insufficiency (mitral valve failure), especially in old age.
-This is a common heart disease in older dogs.
+• Cavalier King Charles Spaniel: These dogs have a high incidence of mitral regurgitation (mitral valve failure), especially in old age.
+This is a common heart condition in older dogs.

 Which cat breeds are predisposed to heart disease?